areai51/ada/README.md

  <img src="docs/thumbnail.png" alt="ADA Voice" width="400">
  <br>
  <br>
- ADA: ADA aspires to be the voice coding assistent.
+ ADA: ADA aspires to be the voice coding assistant.
 Use Voice to interact with your coding agents.
  <br>
 </h2>